 In 1972, during The Troubles, Guildhall was damaged by two bombs.
 Again, the building was restored and re-opened in 1977.
 A recent 2010 restoration costing £8m has made Guildhall one of Derry’s major tourist attractions.

 A number of events take place in the building throughout the year.
 The Saville Inquiry, which looked into the events of Bloody Sunday was a notable investigation that was carried out at Guildhall.
 It was also the staging area for the visit of US President Bill Clinton in 1995.

 The Bloody Sunday Memorial is a granite obelisk that commemorates the 14 people, many of whom were teenagers, who were killed by British paratroopers on Bloody Sunday.

-The memorial is located in the Bogside area, which is outside the city walls.
-Bogside is a largely Catholic, Nationalist area and was the scene of a number of incidents during The Troubles, including Bloody Sunday.
+The memorial is located in the Bogside area, outside the city walls.
+Bogside is a largely Catholic, Nationalist area and was the scene of a number of incidents during The Troubles.

 The Memorial is in the Free Derry area of Bogside, where the events of Bloody Sunday took place.
 It features the names of all the people killed on Bloody Sunday.
 Residents still regularly place wreaths at the base of the memorial.

 The Walls that surround Derry are an attraction in themselves.
 They were built between 1614 and 1619 and are almost perfectly preserved to this day.

 They were built by the Irish Society who despite their name were actually mainly London businessmen.
 It was their job to defend Derry from Irish rebels following the Plantation of Derry under King James I.

 There were sieges in both 1641 and 1649 but the walls stood strong and were not breached by the rebels.
 Today they are some of the oldest and most impressive examples of city walls in Europe.